mjysci/MLCompetitionHub/docs/competition/ZINDI.md

 ## Wildfire Prediction Challenge

 Link: https://zindi.africa/competitions/predict-fire-extent
-Description: Can you predict the burned area of wildfires in ZInbabwe?
+Description: Can you predict the burned area of wildfires in Zimbabwe?
 Deadline: 2024-08-15T07:59:00+0800
 Reward: Get Started!